 - 1 Check the abrasive lever is still in the unlocked position. - 2 Make sure the operating pressure is adjusted for optimal project-based performance. - 3 Adjust the vibrator valve so the blast pot is at maximum vibration. - Start the active blasting process.
-Based on the type of blast pot, the handle activation will vary.
-See the diagrams below and follow the instructions based on the type of handle included with the pot.
+Slowly press the toggle switch of the redhead electric deadman controller.